 And when that happens, there’s a decision to be made.
 There’s a thought that you need to have about, “Am I going to inject myself into this toxic situation?
 Am I going to engage in this toxic conversation?
 Am I going to put myself in harm’s way?”

-So in this first segment, like I said, I just want you to walk away with some sense of understanding that some people can be very selfish, and appear as the most generous, kindest, supportive person ever.
-But you only find out that they’re selfish, once you step out of your own stuff.
+For this first segment, I just want you to walk away with some sense of understanding that some people can be very selfish, and appear as the most generous, kindest, supportive person ever.
+But you only find out that they’re selfish once you step out of your own stuff.

 When they get their desires and needs and wants met, and they feel good inside themselves, then it still won’t be enough.
 However, they realize if they continue to treat you badly, and you’re always feeling low because of the calamity they’re creating in your life, they’re going to know that you have a breaking point.
 They’re going to pull back right before your breaking point.